-While Dr. Kattari is always open to customizing workshops and presentations for each and every client, she does some basic workshops around social justice, identity, and sexualities that are incredibly popular and frequently requested.
+While I am always open to customizing workshops and presentations for each and every client, I do have some existing workshops around social justice, identity, and sexualities that are incredibly popular and frequently requested.
 Here are some of them:

 Doctors, nurses, psychologists, physical therapists, front office staff, and everyone else in the medical field interact with members of the LGBTQIA+ community on a regular basis, yet members of this community are more likely to be refused health care, be blamed for their medical issues due to their identities, and often choose to avoid health care settings due to these issues.
 Dr. Kattari offers this workshop on how to make health care settings more inclusive, providing training on the language relating to the LGBTQIA+ community, and help medical professionals optimize their workplaces into somewhere welcoming to all those needing health care.
 (Can be done for medical professionals in general, or specifically geared toward reproductive health care, STI treatment, counseling, therapy, and more).